dsitaliM/nest-rave-payment/README.md

 });
 ```

-Then add an endpoint to your controller, e.g.
+Then add an endpoint to your controller, e.g:

 ```typescript
 constructor(private readonly raveService: RavePaymentService) {}